 The X-Men line received a major shake-up to its status quo in 2001.
 To make way for Grant Morrison’s tightly-focused cast in New X-Men (2001), Marvel spun off some of its most beloved X-characters into a third flagship X-title: X-Treme X-Men, penned by veteran scribe Chris Claremont and launched with artist Salvador Larroca.

 This new team boasted heavy-hitters and fan-favorites Storm, Rogue, Psylocke, Bishop, along with newer charaxters Thunderbird, and Sage, It would later feature Cannonball, Gambit, and Shadowcat.
 Beast, and Wolverine also appeared, though they were shared with Morrison.

 It’s important to note that, at its launch, X-Treme X-Men was the only X-team that featured a consistently fantastical, heroic theme.
 Morrison’s New X-Men trended more cerebral and sci-fi, while Austen took Uncanny X-Men to a more soapy, relationship-focused feel.
 Meanwhile, X-Force relaunched as the tongue-in-cheek X-Statix.
-X-Treme was alone in carrying the banner of a classic X-Men feel.
+At the time, X-Treme was alone in carrying the banner of a classic X-Men feel.

 X-Treme ran for the full length of Morrison’s run on New X-Men.
-Afterwards, Morrison’s slimmer, scholastically-focused team was in turn spun off into Astonishing X-Men, penned by Buffy creator Joss Whedon.
+Afterwards, Morrison’s slimmer, scholastically-focused team was in turn spun off into Astonishing X-Men, penned by Buffy The Vampire Slayer creator Joss Whedon.
 Astonishing borrowed Kitty Pryde from this book, with the main two X-Men titles absorbing most of the other characters.